widelang/draft/README.md

 ### Changing External Entities

-You can change external Entities by using the `$` State Intent after function invokation and passing the variables you want to allow mutate inside:
+You can change external Entities by using the `$` State Intent after function invokation and passing the entities you want to allow mutate inside:

 ```lua
 (funcCall $name) $ $name